KV Cache Steering for Controlling Frozen LLMs: Experiments

 \subsection{Style Transfer}

 To explore whether cache steering can be used to distill distinct reasoning styles from a teacher model, we evaluate how the stylistic form of the reasoning traces used to extract the vectors affects the response structure.
-For this experiment, we select a subset of 20 questions from the ARC-Challenge dataset, each paired with its correct multiple-choice answer.
-For each question, we construct six distinct reasoning traces that arrive at the same answer but differ in their structure.
-The description of the six styles can be found in Table \ref{tab:reasoning_styles}.

-We extract one steering vector per style.
-During inference, we apply each style-specific steering vector to a set of 20 questions from the test set of the ARC-Challenge dataset to examine how it affects the resulting output structure.
-For this experiment, we use the SmolLM-360M-Instruct model due to its small size.

-Table~\ref{tab:reasoning_metrics_transposed} reports the percentage of generated responses that match the intended structure for each style-specific steering vector.
-The results indicate that cache steering successfully induces the correct structure in almost all test cases for \textit{Stepwise Reasoning}, \textit{Causal Chain}, and \textit{Analogical Reasoning} styles.
-In these cases, the outputs consistently adhere to the patterns from the test data used to extract the steering vectors, suggesting that the stylistic signal is robustly captured and transferred through the key-value cache intervention.
+For this experiment, we construct reasoning traces of 5 different styles (definitions and experiment details in Appendix~\ref{appendix:style_transfer}) for a subset of ARC-Challenge questions and extract one steering vector per style.
+Table~\ref{tab:reasoning_metrics_transposed} reports the percentage of generated responses that match the intended structure for each style-specific steering vector using the SmolLM-360M-Instruct model.
+The results indicate that cache steering reliably induces the correct structure for common styles such as \textit{Stepwise Reasoning}, \textit{Causal Chain}, and \textit{Analogical Reasoning}.
+Performance is weaker for less common styles.
+We provide an analysis of these failure modes in Appendix~\ref{appendix:style_transfer}.

-By contrast, style transfer is less reliable for the \textit{Strategy + Execution} and \textit{Annotated Deduction} formats.
-Only half of the generations reflect the strategy-execution structure, and just 3 out of 20 match the annotated deduction style.
-To understand these failure modes, we perform a qualitative analysis of the outputs.
-In the case of \textit{Annotated Deduction}, we hypothesize that this format is underrepresented in the model’s pretraining distribution.
-While most of the completions exhibit partial stylistic artifacts, such as starting with a phase or word in square brackets (e.g., \texttt{[Farms] in Wyoming were ...}), they lack the structured logical progression seen in the positive examples used during vector extraction.
-In most cases, the steering signal appears to “nudge” the model in the direction of the desired style, but is either not strong enough to elicit full adherence or too strong to generate meaningful text.

-A similar pattern emerged with the \textit{Strategy + Execution} format.
-Although all the responses begin with the correct discourse marker (e.g., \texttt{Strategy:}), half of the generated samples repeat the same marker in a loop (e.g. \texttt{Strategy:, Strategy:, ...}).
-We attribute this breakdown to possible oversteering: since we do not explicitly adapt the steering coefficients for each style, the default values are likely too high for this specific case, leading to degenerate outputs.